When you have a need for Marketing & Public Relations services, you want to hire a firm that gets results!

 We are located in the Twin Cities of Minneapolis-St. Paul, but are able to service clients in cities throughout the United States.
 Want to learn more about our services?
 Browse this website then contact us for a publicity consult.

-Sigma's Bookshelf is a sponsored project of Springboard for the Arts, a nonprofit arts service organization.
-Contributions on behalf of Sigma’s Bookshelf may be made payable to Springboard for the Arts and are tax deductible to the extent permitted by law.
-Donate online at www.SigmasBookshelf.com/donate.
+Sigma’s Bookshelf is a fiscally sponsored project of Springboard for the Arts, a nonprofit arts services organization.
+All donations made via the company's GiveMN page are tax deductible and can be made at any time.